waldesem/Web-Personal-DB/README.md

 sudo ufw reload
 ```

-### Samba Configuration for Opening Files on Windows from Ubuntu Server (not tested yet)
+### Samba Configuration for Opening Files on Windows from Ubuntu Server

 Install Samba on your Linux server if it is not already installed.
 ```